Annual Registration ~ August 2021-July 2022

 Self-Help Skills: taking care of his person (washing hands, toileting, dressing, feeding), managing snack time, taking care of environment, proper use of equipment and toys, cleaning up after activities, keeping up with clothing/personal items

 Wesley Academy of Early Learning is a non-profit ministry of Wesley United Methodist Church at Frederica.
-The purpose of Wesley Academy of Early Learning is to provide a Christian environment where children ages 6 weeks through eleven years can receive developmentally appropriate preschool and after school care from 7:00 A.M. to 6:00 P.M during the school year and 7:30 A.M. to 5:30 P.M. in the summer time and on extra days of operation.
+The purpose of Wesley Academy of Early Learning is to provide a Christian environment where children ages 8 weeks through eleven years can receive developmentally appropriate preschool and after school care from 7:30 A.M. to 5:00 P.M during the school year and 7:30 AM – 5:00 P.M. in the summer time and on extra days of operation.
 Wesley Academy of Early Learning is dedicated to loving children in a manner exemplified by Jesus Christ our Lord.
 Jesus said, “Let the children come to me, for the kingdom of God belongs to such as they.” – Mark 10:14 (The Living Bible).
 We not only desire to provide loving care for children, but we genuinely desire to help them learn how to think, grow, and live according to the Will of God.
 We will strive to instill in each child a love for God and thankfulness to Him for the gift of His Son.
 We look at each child as a part of our Wesley family and each family can, in turn, look to us to be a part of their extended family.
 We schedule conferences twice a year and more frequently if needed with families regarding their child’s progress at school.
 One of the goals of the Academy is to strengthen and support the family.
 As of December 2012, all lead teachers will hold a Bachelor’s or Master’s degree in early childhood education, child development, or have a Childhood Development Associate degree.
 To achieve the purpose and goals of the Academy, all employees are required to exhibit strong Christian principles, high moral values, a genuine love for children, and a commitment to teaching children the same principles and values.
 All employees of Wesley Academy of Early Learning are required to comply with state regulations regarding training in early childhood education, child development, infant and child CPR, first aid, disease control, identifying, reporting and meeting the needs of abused, neglected and deprived children and various other subjects related to job assignments.

 Our program supports and encourages each child’s individual development: social, emotional, cognitive, language, physical and spiritual.
 Play is a very important part of our curriculum because research supports play as a powerful means of learning for young children.

 Planned within the framework of our philosophy and goals, our curriculum also includes: Bible stories, music, language development, creative art activities, character traits, large and fine motor skill activities, science, shapes, colors, numbers, and letters.
-In addition, we offer music, chapel, PE, Spanish, and theatre classes to age-appropriate groups.
+In addition, we offer music, chapel, PE, and Spanish to age-appropriate groups.
 The curriculum provides a framework on which teachers can build an early childhood program that will allow children to grow and develop as Jesus did – in wisdom and stature and in “favor with God and men” (Luke 2:52).

 Our skilled staff provides guidance and teacher-directed, child-centered activities to help each child develop language, pre-reading, prewriting, and other foundational skills appropriate to his or her stage of development.
 The curriculum is developed around themes that provide opportunities for the children to learn about God, Jesus, the Bible, the church, self, family, others, and the natural world.